Martin Rhonheimer: Separation of church and state

 In 2014, Rhonheimer wrote that a foundational element of Christianity was the separation of church and politics, which could be understood as synonymous to separation of church and state.

 Economy

 In 2017, Rhonheimer criticized Pope Francis' view that "this economy kills".
 He supports neoliberal views of entrepreneurship, for which free market capitalism is "necessary".
 He says that "seeking profits is good per se and in a free and lawfully ordered market system it creates wellbeing for everyone".
 He criticizes Catholic social teachings because there were "no exact formulations in the New Testament" and they "had always been a product of their time".
+He stated the following:

-["In the meantime, we have gotten a welfare-state church-system, because the church has become so integrated into the structures of the redistributive tax and welfare state that it is no longer free to question a system that, for example, blatantly contradicts the principle of subsidiarity and provides economically false incentives."]
+In the meantime, we have gotten a welfare state-church system, because the church has become so integrated into the structures of the redistributive tax and welfare state that it is no longer free to question a system that, for example, blatantly contradicts the principle of subsidiarity and creates economically false incentives.